A First-Time Homebuyer's Guide

-A high selling price tells the market they’re looking for a few potential bidders who may drive the price a bit over asking but not much.
+A high-selling price tells the market that the seller is looking for a few potential bidders who may drive the price a bit over asking but not much.
 They’re in no rush and will pull the property off the market if they don’t get what they want.

-On the flipside, a low selling price is encouragement for a bidding war amongst multiple suiters who’ll ideally drive the price well above market value.
+On the flip side, a low selling price is encouragement for a bidding war amongst multiple suitors who’ll ideally drive the price well above market value.
 They’re usually in a rush to get a deal done and want to maximize the value, usually to put towards their next bigger house.

 Knowing the seller’s goals will put you in a better position to offer a more competitive bid.